AlexTLeo/exprob_assignment1/README.md

 inevitably lead the robot to a corridor which is then adjacent to 'E'.
 However, for bigger maps and more complex movements, a path-planning algorithm should be implemented, such as the [A* Search Algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
+#### 2. Complex Battery Management
+Currently, the robot is not that robust with regards to its battery management, and the battery could run out before the robot has had the time to reach a charging station.
+Especially for bigger maps, the thresholds for *low* or *critical* battery levels should depend on the robot's distance from charging stations, instead of just being some predetermined values.
+Also, the robot should have some sort of *low power mode*, for example when it is idling.
+These improvements would allow for optimal use of the robot's battery.
+#### 3. Actual "Work"
+In this simulation, no real "work" is done by the planner nor the controller.
+Of course, some real task should be given to the robot, and the controller expanded to include such task.